 Andre began his professional career as a motion designer at MTV in New York.
 While at the network he directed a series of successful promos for the Video Music Awards, all of which were shot underwater despite the fact that much of the cast could not swim.
 The project garnered him recognition by the Art Directors’ Club as a “Young Gun” and set him on his path as a commercial director.
 In 2008 he founded the production company Dress Code with friend and frequent collaborator Dan Covert.

-As a commercial director, Andre has filmed pro-surfers in twenty-foot swells for Hurley, re-imagined quantum computing for IBM, and poured hundreds of beers for Sam Adams — many of which actually were for filming.
+As a commercial director, Andre has filmed pro-surfers in twenty-foot swells for Hurley, re-imagined quantum computing for Microsoft, and poured hundreds of beers for Sam Adams — many of which actually were for filming.
 His work has been recognized by Adweek, Promax, the One Show, and his Mom as really good.
 His visual approach to storytelling led him to pick up the camera and begin filming himself, and it’s his combination of meticulous technical knowledge with sophisticated storytelling that’s made him a director who is equally as comfortable on a sound-stage as he is in a bush-camp in the heart of Mozambique.